smartnsoft/FlappyTranslator/README.md

 }
 ```

-## Rules and functionnalities
+## Rules and functionalities

 ### Default language

 The `first` language's column of your CSV file will be considered as the `default`one.
 That means :

-* If other languages does not have translation for specific words, it will take the corrresponding one in the default language.
+* If other languages does not have translation for specific words, it will take the corresponding one in the default language.

 * The first column must be totally filled !
 It will not work otherwise.